NirajNandoe/Fintech-Assignment-2/README.md

 Before application in a real-world setting, changes have to be made to the MVP.
 These changes will be discussed.

 - Scaling
-    - Instead of JSON, a database created in SQL is necessary
+    - Instead of JSON, a database created in SQL is necessary.
-    - Real time API connection to providers has to be implemented
+    - Real time API connection to providers has to be implemented.
     - The Streamlit webapp has to be deployed in the cloud, this can be for example, Amazon webserver, Google Cloud or Azure.

 - Challenges